FIRST LET’S CLARIFY THE TWO TYPES OF SEALER FOR STONE:

 Top Coat Sealers Inside Only, NEVER Outside!

-Another example of the same flagstone coating.
+Another example of the same flagstone coatingAny sort of topcoat sealer, including enhancers that are overapplied, causing a buildup on the surface..
 This is an extreme example, but we did strip it off and bring back to life.